sameh00alsharawy/CILv2-weather-testing/README.md

 ## Scenario Definition

-* **Functional scenario:** A car of the type [insert car, Lincoln…..] is driving in Town02 inside the CARLA simulation, taking route00, with no other dynamic actors on the road and with all stop lights set to green.
+* **Functional scenario:** A car of the type Lincoln MKZ 2017 is driving in Town02 inside the CARLA simulation, taking route00, with no other dynamic actors on the road and with all stop lights set to green.
 * **Logical Scenarios:** Detailed representation of functional scenarios with the help of state space variables.
 The input Factors are listed below, all drawn from a uniform distribution.

 We test five independent environmental Factors: